Interactive Brokers Group was launched in the United States over 40 years ago and opened offices in Australia in 1997.

 |Fixed: 6.00 + 0.05% (of incremental trade value > GBP£50,000)|

 How do you pay?

-You can transfer money into your Interactive Broker account via a bank transfer or using BPAY.
+You can transfer money into your Interactive Brokers account via a bank transfer or using BPAY.

-How do I open an Interactive Broker account?
+How do I open an Interactive Brokers account?

-It’s relatively simple to open an Interactive Broker account; however, there are a few interesting challenges.
+It’s relatively simple to open an Interactive Brokers account.
+However, there are a few interesting challenges when signing up to the Trader's Workstation.
 First, you’ll need to confirm that you’re an experienced investor with more than 100 trades under your belt.
 If you can’t confirm this, IB asks you to conduct simulated trades using the demo version first.
 It also requires you to have liquid net assets of at least $20,000.